krmaxwell/cfp-collab-thompson-maxwell/talk-proposal.md

 # Title
-The Secrets Professional Python Progammers Don't Want You To Know
+The Secrets Professional Python Programmers Don't Want You To Know

 # Category